Discrete Choice and Random Utility Models#

 \[ \text{softmax}(u)_{j} = \frac{\exp(u_{j})}{\sum_{q=1}^{J}\exp(u_{q})} \]

 The model then assumes that decision maker chooses the option that maximises their subjective utility.
 The individual utility functions can be richly parameterised.
 The model is identified just when the utility measures of the alternatives are benchmarked against the fixed utility of the “outside good.”
-The last quantity is fixed at 0.
+The last quantity is often fixed at 0 to aid parameter identification on alternative-specific parameters as we’ll see below.

 \[\begin{split}\begin{pmatrix} u_{gc} \\ u_{gr} \\ u_{ec} \\ u_{er} \\ 0 \\ \end{pmatrix} \end{split}\]